- Contact Center Administrator Guide Introduction

 For users who have permanently assigned hardphones installed at their personal desks, another type of association can be established where such a phone is assigned as a default hardphone number in the user’s configuration (see section Users, property Default hardphone number).
 In this case, the user will select option Default number for the phone device setting when logging in.

 After hardphones have been created in the Bright Pattern Contact Center configuration, the hardphone devices themselves shall be configured with the corresponding extension numbers and registered with the system.
-You can check the current registration status of a hardphone from the Contact Center Administrator application (see the description of the Current Registration parameter below).

 For manual hardphone set up procedures, refer to the documentation provided with your hardphone devices.
 Bright Pattern Contact Center also supports automatic provisioning for Polycom IP phones (see option Phone MAC address below for more information).